ALMA Cycle 4

 The number of successful proposals is adjusted according to the share of the ALMA partners, i.e. 25% for EA and 37.5% for each of NA and ESO.
 The primary affiliation of a PI on a proposal determines, which time contingent is used.
 Based on our ALMA proposal poll, we expect that most (solar) proposals will be submitted from Europe.
 Consequently, competition for European (=ESO) time might be much higher than the for the NA or EA shares.

 PIs with a primary affiliation in a non-partner country have to compete for “Open Time”, which is by far the smallest and consequently oversubscribed contingent.
-Competition might be though.
-In that case, it might be preferable to team up with other people with an ESO country or even better NA and EA affiliation who could serve as PI on a proposal.
+Competition will be though.

 Solar continuum observations are handled as a non-standard mode.
 Any solar observing proposal thus competes with all other non-standard proposals (e.g., VLBI etc.).
 A maximum of 20% of the available time (3000 hours of the 12-m Array) can be allocated to non-standard observing modes, including solar observing.
 In other words, solar proposals compete with all other non-standard proposals for a maximum of 600 hours of the 12-m Array.